A review by Patricia Carragon in North of Oxford

 then takes off the leash

-and sets him free on the beach
+and sets him free

 and the man picks up the bread